 Skip to Content

-Do you know how to grow garlic from a clove?
-Many think of garlic as a Mediterranean plant that could not be grown in cooler climates.
-But modern varieties that have been specifically bred for cooler growing conditions offer a good range of both hard neck or soft neck varieties of garlic.
+Growing garlic couldn’t be easier.
+It doesn’t require much, and once you eat homegrown garlic, you’ll want to grow your own all the time.
+Many think of garlic as a Mediterranean plant that cannot be grown in cooler climates.
+But modern varieties that have been specifically bred for cooler growing conditions offer a good range of hard-neck and soft-neck varieties.

 Here’s growing garlic at a glance.